rahul-r-16/Indian-sign-language-detection/README.md

-##Indian Sign Language Detection Using Deep Learning
+Indian Sign Language Detection

-##Overview
+Overview
-This repository contains code and resources for developing a real-time Indian Sign Language (ISL) detection system using deep learning and machine learning techniques.
-The project aims to facilitate communication for individuals with hearing and speech impairments by translating ISL gestures into text or speech in real-time.
+This repository contains the code and resources for building a deep learning model to detect Indian Sign Language gestures using TensorFlow/Keras.

-##Features
-Data Collection: Scripts and tools for collecting and preprocessing ISL gesture images.
-Model Development: Implementation of Convolutional Neural Networks (CNNs) using TensorFlow and Keras for gesture recognition.
-Real-time Detection: Integration of the trained models into a real-time application using OpenCV for video feed processing.
-Evaluation: Metrics and tools for evaluating model performance, including accuracy, precision, recall, and F1-score.
-Requirements
-Python 3.x
-TensorFlow
-Keras
-OpenCV
+Features
+Data Preprocessing: Images are preprocessed using OpenCV for resizing, normalization, and augmentation.
+Model Architecture: Utilizes a Convolutional Neural Network (CNN) for feature extraction and classification.
+Training: The model is trained on a dataset using TensorFlow/Keras, with performance metrics monitored during training.
+Evaluation: Performance is evaluated on a separate test dataset to assess accuracy and loss.
+Deployment: Instructions for deploying the trained model for real-time inference.

+Dataset
+The dataset used for training and evaluation consists of images of hand gestures corresponding to 24 different ISL signs.
+The images are organized into train and test sets for model training and validation.